Christ-Mind-Teachings/cmi-col/_book7/chap18.md

 ---
 ref: "18"
 title: "The Fullness of Time"
-subtitle: "A messagee from the Voice of Mother-Father God, the Voice of All Voices"
+subtitle: "A message from the Voice of Mother-Father God, the Voice of All Voices"
 ---